tenpercentwildmusic/tenpercentwildmusic.github.io/index.md

 If you want to stay updated or get in touch, send messages in a bottle or mail pigeons.
 Also, using Instagram could be an option: [@tenpercentwildmusic](https://www.instagram.com/tenpercentwildmusic/)

+Read more about the band concept here:
 - [About](/about.html)

+Or read about the ideas behind the new album here:
 - [Relax, DAMMIT](/relaxdammit.html)